 Weak ergodicity breaking from quantum many-body scars

 Quantum scars present an example of weak ergodicity breaking in a context of quantum chaos.
-Recently, we also generalized this concept to the many-body case.
+In our recent work in Nature Physics, we also generalized this concept to the many-body case.

 Quantum scars in a billiard